CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 It would have multiple checks before they can proceed to the final section where they print/submit their schedule.
 These checks would include making sure they have enough academic minutes for A day and B day, making sure STEAM and Dual Credit classes don't overlap, making sure that priviledge period is not during 3rd or 6th period, and that not more than 3 privledge periods are selected.
 And making sure that they have at least one privledge period and one extra if they have a zero period.
 Functions for checking a schedule for its validity.

 ## QA
+Quality assurance for this feature would come from the user being notified if there is a conflict with the placement of their courses in a specific place in their schedule via the red text that would pop to alert them as well as a function that would prevent them from adding that course to their schedule in the first place.
 # 2. Bug Report

 ## Functionality \